zhenlab-ltri/BFTracker/README.md

 # BFTracker

-Behavioural Tracker Analysis for bright field full field images
+Behavioural Tracker Analysis for bright field full field images.
+(See branch v2-L1Worms for adjusted code for smaller, more transparent L1 worms)

 Use virtural stack taken by Realtimetracker_09 or after bright field full field images (needs higer than imagej 1.44k)
 1. open virtual stack